Trusted-Services/trusted-services/docs/deployments/libraries.rst

   * - Used by
     - * Userspace applications

-.. _libs-libpsa:
+.. _libs-libpsats:

-libpsa
+libpsats
 ------
 Trusted Services implements the `PSA Certified APIs`_.
-Libpsa encapsulates the service client implementations which implement this API.
-Linux uuser-space applications can use libpsa to easily access the PSA services implemented by the project.
-Libpsa depends on libts for RPC and service discovery services.
+Libpsats encapsulates the service client implementations which implement this API.
+Linux uuser-space applications can use libpsats to easily access the PSA services implemented by the project.
+Libpsats depends on libts for RPC and service discovery services.

 .. list-table::
   :widths: 1 2